acamilo/RobotInterfaceBoard/README.md

 Availible to all students.

-Note that Eclipse *should be installed by you* in your My Documents folder.
-Each install of eclipse should be personal and not shared.

 Note that the driver is installed on these computers

 Note that Arduino with the ESP32 toolchain is already installed in C:\WPIAPPS\arduino-1.8.3\

+Note Eclipse is installed on all workstations with the Sloeber plugin installed.

 ##  Option 2) Personal Machine